Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

-What is a Rotator Cuff?
+What Is A Rotator Cuff?

-How do Shoulder Injuries Occur?
+How Do Shoulder Injuries Occur?

-Shoulder injuries occur in several different ways.
-The most common type of injury when it comes to the shoulder is a repetitive motion injury.
+Repetitive motion injuries are the most common type of shoulder injuries.
 A repetitive motion injury is caused by repeatedly making the same motions with the shoulder over and over and over again.
 The repeated movements can cause unnatural wear and tear on the joint leading to pain and inflammation.
+The painful results of wear and tear may become more severe as you get older.
 Another common shoulder injury is falling on the joint when the arm is at an odd angle.
 This puts pressure on the rotator cuff as well as the socket of the joint.

-How are Shoulder Injuries Treated?
+How Is Shoulder Pain Treated?

 Doctors have many ways to effectively treat shoulder injuries.
 Commonly used methods are physical therapy or, in severe cases, surgery.
 With today’s advancements in medicine, doctors can now use new methods to help rejuvenate damaged tissues and speed up the healing process.
 Other therapies, like radiofrequency ablation, or the judicious use of steroid injections may also prove to be beneficial in certain situations.
 Doctors may choose from multiple treatment methods to create an ideal pain management plan for you that will ideally relieve pain and inflammation quickly, so that you may return to living a normal life.